NyantasticUwU/nstd/README.md

         - `def` - Commonly used graphics related types.
         - `device` - Module for working with graphics devices.
             - `handle` - A handle to a graphics device.
+            - `info` - Information about a graphics device.
         - `instance` - An instance of `wgpu`.
         - `pipeline` - Shaders and rendering pipelines.
         - `state` - The graphics library's state machine.